couchbase/kv_engine/docs/BinaryProtocol.md

   notify the client with new cluster maps whenever ns_server push them to memcached. (note that this notification is subject to deduplication of the vbucket map received as part of not my vbucket)
+* `UnorderedExecution` - The client allows the server to reorder the execution of commands (and send the responses in any order back to the client).
+Note that when UnorderedExecution is selected, the client cannot switch buckets (to make it deterministic which bucket the operation is executed.
+The current proposal does not include any barriers or other synchronization primitives.).

 Response: